lugan113/SynTTS-Commands-Official/README.md

 ### 🔍 Key Findings

-Our results demonstrate that the **SynTTS-Commands** dataset supports high-accuracy command recognition in both languages.
+Our results demonstrate that the **SynTTS-Commands-Media** dataset supports high-accuracy command recognition in both languages.
 Notably, the top-performing models achieve over **99.4% accuracy on English** and nearly **98% on Chinese**, confirming the dataset’s quality and suitability for real-world deployment.

 - **Top Performers**: Among all models, **CRNN** attains the best English accuracy (**99.50%**) and the lowest loss (0.0163). **MobileNet-V1** yields the lowest loss on Chinese (0.0552) and competitive English performance (matching CRNN’s 99.50% accuracy).
 Interestingly, **EfficientNet** shows slightly higher Chinese accuracy (97.93%) than MobileNet-V1, suggesting better calibration or robustness despite a higher loss.